-The late Marion Smith was said to have two careers, one as a celebrated social worker and another as Gordon’s boss.
+His late wife, Marion Smith was said to have two careers, one as a celebrated social worker and another as Gordon’s boss.
 She possessed a keen eye for art and was a great influence on Gordon’s work.
 Her career in Social Services was buoyed by her belief that support for the arts creates healthy communities.

-Together, their tireless work and dedication over the course of 50 years has influenced the progression of Canadian art and helped to shape the lives of thousands of young people and emerging and established artists.
+Together, their tireless work and dedication over the course of 50 years influenced the progression of Canadian art and helped to shape the lives of thousands of young people and emerging and established artists.